jeff4/bionotes.github.io/snyder-4e.md

 * Why three domains?
 	* "Sequence data show that *Homo sapiens* differ from chimpanzees by only about 2% of DNA sequence while 25-50% of the genes in a typical bacterium are unique to the species." (p.
 3)
 	* Also, while mammals diverged from each other in the ~100mya, bacterial lineages diverged on the order of billions of years ago.
-	* p.6 - [Patrick Forterre suggested in 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1450140/) that all three domains lived in RNA world and all three independently developed DNA as the archival medium from three distinct infections from three different DNA viruses
+	* p.6 - [Patrick Forterre suggested in 2006](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1450140/) that all three domains lived in RNA world and all three independently developed DNA as the archival medium from three distinct infections from three different DNA viruses.
 * **Domain 1: Bacteria (p.
 3)**
 	* Challenging to use [traditional phenetics](https://en.wikipedia.org/wiki/Phenetics) to classify bacteria based on their shapes, sizes, and appearances even though there is great diversity here.
 Better to use 16s of [rRNA](https://en.wikipedia.org/wiki/Ribosomal_RNA#Sequence_Conservation_and_Stability).
 * **Domain 2: Archaea (p.
 3-5)**